 Should You Hire a Technician?

 The larger your event is, the more speakers you need – and the more complicated setup will be.
 Although it’s possible to setup and operate your own sound system, one of our audio/visual technicians can streamline the process and let you focus on running the actual event.

 Rent for Event LA’s audio engineers will be able to assess the specific needs of your venue, make on-the-fly changes that save your presentation, and oversee tear down to make sure that the equipment is handled safely.
 And if an AV technician attends your event, they take responsibility for returning equipment in working condition.

 When deciding whether you need to hire a technician, ask yourself how important this event is.
 Is it a small meeting that could be interrupted while someone fixes the audio?
 Or is it a large corporate seminar that need perfect signal the entire time the CEO is talking?

 Setting up an audio system can be a complicated process, with many decisions that require professional care.
-Luckily, you aren’t expected to go through it alone.
-Call Rent for Event LA at 818-484-1288.
+Luckily, you aren’t expected to go through it alone – just call Rent for Event LA.
 From planning to rental to equipment operation, we’ll be happy to handle your event’s audio and visual needs, and let you focus on what you do best: running the event.